Realist real estate roundup, September 23–27 (Part 3 of 7)

 Mortgage-backed securities are the starting point for all mortgage market pricing and the investment of choice for mortgage REITs

 When the Federal Reserve talks about buying mortgage-backed securities, it’s referring to the To-Be-Announced (also know as the TBA) market.
 The TBA market allows loan originators to take individual loans and turn them into a homogeneous product that can be traded.
 TBAs settle once a month, and government mortgages (primarily FHA/VA loans) are put into Ginnie Mae securities.
 TBAs are broken out by coupon rate and settlement date.
-In the chart below, we’re looking at the Ginnie Mae 3.5% coupon for November delivery.
+In the chart below, we’re looking at the Ginnie Mae 4% coupon for October.

 Loan originators base loan prices on the TBA market.
 When they offer you a loan (as a borrower), your rate is par, give or take any points you’re paying.
 Your originator will then sell your loan into a TBA.
-If you’re quoted a 4% mortgage rate with no points, the lender will fund your loan and then sell it for the current TBA price.
-In this case, the TBA closed at 103 26/32, which means your lender will make just about 4% before taking into account their cost of making the loan.
+If you’re quoted a 4.5% mortgage rate with no points, the lender will fund your loan and then sell it for the current TBA price.
+In this case, the TBA closed at 105 18/32, which means your lender will make just about 5.5% before taking into account their cost of making the loan.
+The 4% coupon is considered a cuspy coupon at this point and any further rally in MBS will result in the 3.5% coupon becoming the best-ex coupon.

 Implications for mortgage REITs